 Was Gerald Ciolek the best dressed man in Sanremo?
 This isn’t about fashion but workwear because when it’s snowing and there’s a race on, your clothing can make all the difference.
 Some riders suffered wardrobe malfunctions and abandoned whilst others rode on thanks to a range of kit that went from improvised helmet covers to mysterious non-team issue black jackets.
 Of course the race results weren’t down to clothing alone but the right kit helps.

 Milan-Sanremo was exceptional with cold temperatures and wet snow.
-The peloton went into survival mode with riders dressed in everything they could find.
-The villain yesterday was the wet snow.
-But wet and cold weather is not the stuff of legend, especially as the pro peloton crosses the more extreme parts of Europe, racing at altitudes where snow lingers all year.
+The peloton went into survival mode with riders dressed in everything they could find to combat villainous wet snow.
+But wet and cold weather is not the stuff of legend, every year the pro peloton crosses the more extreme parts of Europe and races at altitudes where snow lingers all year.

 The Incredible Bulk